Universities Across Missouri Face Maintenance Backlog

 Report estimates aging campuses require $1.5 billion in repairs

-Missouri’s university facilities are burdened with a US$1.5 million backlog of maintenance projects according to a new report from the Missouri Department of Higher Education, The State reports.
+Missouri’s university facilities are burdened with a US$1.5 billion backlog of maintenance projects according to a new report from the Missouri Department of Higher Education, The State reports.

 Maintenance problems detailed in the report include cracked and peeling paint, water-damaged ceilings and walls, buckling floor tiles, and aging plumbing.